Washington at Princeton

-Washington at Princeton is a 1779 painting by Charles Willson Peale, showing George Washington after the Battle of Princeton.
+Washington at Princeton is a 1779 painting by the American painter Charles Willson Peale, showing George Washington after the Battle of Princeton.
 The original was commissioned by the Supreme Executive Council of Pennsylvania for its council chamber in Independence Hall in Philadelphia.
 Peale made eight copies of the painting.
 The original, now owned by the Pennsylvania Academy of the Fine Arts, was completed in early 1779, when Washington sat for Peale in Philadelphia.

-In January 2005, the painting sold for $21.3 million, the highest price ever paid for an American portrait.
+In January 2006, the painting sold for $21.3 million, the highest price ever paid for an American portrait at the time.
+(This record has since been broken by an Andy Warhol portrait of Marilyn Monroe.)
 Six of the paintings are presently housed in U.S. institutions, including the United States Senate, the Metropolitan Museum of Art in New York City, the Yale University Art Gallery in New Haven, Connecticut, the National Portrait Gallery in Washington, D.C., Colonial Williamsburg, the Pennsylvania Academy of the Fine Arts in Philadelphia, and Nassau Hall at Princeton University, where it is titled George Washington after the Battle of Princeton.

 Copies of 1779 painting

 The success of George Washington at Princeton led to orders for as many replicas of the painting.
-In August 1779 Peale wrote: “I have on hand a number of portraits of Gen. Washington.
-One the ambassador had for the Court of France, another is done for the Spanish Court, one other has been sent to the island of Cuba, and sundry others, which I have on hand are for private gentlemen.”
+In August 1779 Peale wrote: "I have on hand a number of portraits of Gen. Washington.
+One the ambassador had for the Court of France, another is done for the Spanish Court, one other has been sent to the island of Cuba, and sundry others, which I have on hand are for private gentlemen."
 Copies of the painting vary in size and background, but they all feature Washington in the same posture leaning on the cannon, with a horse and a soldier in the back.
 Some are full-length, as the original, and some are three-quarter length.
-Other versions reside at Princeton University Art Museum, the Metropolitan Museum of Art in New York, Colonial Williamsburg, Virginia Museum of Fine Arts and Cleveland Museum of Art.
+Other versions reside at the Yale University Art Gallery, Princeton University Art Museum, the Metropolitan Museum of Art in New York, Colonial Williamsburg, Virginia Museum of Fine Arts and Cleveland Museum of Art.